DrenaxCompSci/PTAssignment/README.md

   - Calibration, it was found to be a huge issue with regards to getting the reflectance sensors to play nicely.
 This became a major problem when trying to get the zumo to navigate it's way back out of the maze with no user intervention, as it could quickly go wrong and require a user override.
-Most of the time spent on this was trying to find ways/tune this problem away.
+Most of the time spent on this was trying to find ways around this/tune the problem away.
   - Using CP5 as a means to make the GUI.
 Although it works fantastically for sending data to the Arduino, even via Xbee (and is fantastically simple).
 Due to an issue with time management